 It may sound obvious, but sometimes the best place to help a child realize their potential is at school.
 Kids enjoy having their Bigs meet with them there, whether it’s in the classroom or on the playground.
 And parents know what a positive impact it makes.

-School-Based Bigs are asked to commit at least a year to their Little, over time sharing experiences, having fun, and building a friendship that can last a lifetime!
+Site-Based Bigs are asked to commit at least one year to their Little, over time sharing experiences, having fun, and building a friendship that can last a lifetime!